Anxiety & OCD Treatment Program • Online Self-help Course for Pure OCD, ADHD, Bipolar Depression. Smart Life Skills

 Now, the first time this happens it can be quite scary, like a panic attack or your body shaking or the feeling of energy coming up and out of your chest or mouth.

-But we are learning to accept this and relax into the discomfort, we separate the energy release from the minds scary story and calmly let the emotions escape.
+But we are learning to accept this and relax into the discomfort, we separate the energy release from the mind’s scary story and calmly let the emotions escape.

 If needed, we quietly talk over the top, “It’s OK, everything is fine, I surrender to this transition…”

-As a quick reminder – you breath in until your lungs are full, then slowly breathe out through slightly pursed lips, so there is a slight resistance – and keep gently breathing out until there is absolutely nothing left – then allow your diaphragm to just pull air back into your lungs.
+As a quick reminder – you breathe in until your lungs are full, then slowly breathe out through slightly pursed lips, so there is a slight resistance – and keep gently breathing out until there is absolutely nothing left – then allow your diaphragm to just pull air back into your lungs.

 Then just keep repeating, don’t rush – and gently explore what happens as you keep extending the period at the end of the breath – or even holding your breath at the end of the cycle, whilst keeping your body still and calm and running a soothing dialogue in your mind.